evokateur/claude-context/README.md

 # Claude Code project context sync and backup

 Shell functions I use for copying Claude Code project context from remote machines with local backups.

 Being able to sync a context directory in `~/.claude/projects` is all I really need to move machines and pick up where I left off.

 The copy function below takes into account differences in home directory structure reflected in the context directory name.

-For a project at `~/code/catbutt` the directory  `~/.claude/projects/-home-wesley-code-catbutt` will be synced from a linux machine to `~/.claude/projects/-Users-wesley-code-catbutt` on macOS.
+For a project at `~/code/catbutt` on both ends the directory  `~/.claude/projects/-home-wesley-code-catbutt` will be synced from a Linux machine to `~/.claude/projects/-Users-wesley-code-catbutt` on macOS.

-Specifying `:path` is only necessary for projects in different relative directories, i.e. `~/code/catbutt` and `~/projects/catbutt`
+The remote path spec is only necessary for projects in different relative directories, i.e. `~/code/catbutt` vs `~/projects/catbutt`

 ## Functions